Perturbed Fourier uniqueness and interpolation results in higher dimensions: Proof of Theorem A

-\begin{remark-non} Propositoin \ref{prop:final-exponential-bound} is to be compared directly with \cite[Theorem~1.5]{Ramos-Sousa-perturbation}.
-In particular, Propositoin \ref{prop:final-exponential-bound} yields a slightly worse bound in the case $k=1/2$, as in Theorem 1.5 in \cite{Ramos-Sousa-perturbation}, the authors obtain the growth $n^{1/4} \log(1+n)^{3/2}$ on the parameter $n$, whereas our bound gives $n^{3/2}$.
+\begin{remark-non} The above bound is to be compared directly with \cite[Theorem~1.5]{Ramos-Sousa-perturbation}.
+It yields a slightly worse bound in the case $k=1/2$, in which the authors of \cite{Ramos-Sousa-perturbation} obtain a growth bound $n^{1/4} \log(1+n)^{3/2}$ on the parameter $n$, whereas our bound gives $n^{3/2}$.
 This is due, in part, to the bound in Lemma \ref{lem:pinelis}, which is not as sharp as the estimates in \cite[Proposition~4.4]{Ramos-Sousa-perturbation}, but also to the cocycle estimates in \S \ref{sec:cocycle-estimates}, which are also slightly loose in comparison to those after Proposition 4.4 in that paper.

 An improvement over these bounds is most probably possible, as well as an explicit estimate of the growth of the constants $C_k$, but a sharp growth bound seems even hard to correctly conjecture.
 We believe that a more careful analysis in light of the results in \cite{BRS} might lead to further improvements in our bounds (especially for small $k$), even though they quite probably do not lead to the best possible bounds.
 For that reason, and because we opted for a uniform, elementary treatment over all $k$, we do not pursue that path in this manuscript. \end{remark-non}